 Students enrolled in the four-year SOP program must complete the requirements within six years of matriculation.
 Students in the three-year SOP program must complete the requirements for graduation within five years of initial matriculation.
-If a student is unable to meet the maximum timeframe allotted for his/her program, he/she would be dismissed.
+If a student is unable to meet the maximum timeframe allotted for their program, they would be dismissed.